 What People With Physical Disabilities Wish Their Friends Understood

-Taking something from me is more difficult- Simple tasks such as carrying a cup of water, can be very difficult for me because I have to briefly let go of my crutches to be able to do that task.
+Taking something from me often leads to falls- Simple tasks such as carrying a cup of water, can be very difficult for me because I have to briefly let go of my crutches to be able to do that task.
 When people offer to carry a cup of water for me, I appreciate that, but if you want to be helpful, you need to offer your assistance before I start doing the task myself, because after I start doing it’s easier to let me do it myself.
-I hate it when people see me carrying a cup of water and try to take it from me because they think they are being helpful, but you are actually making my life harder when you take things that I am holding from me.
-It can be very hard for me to hand people things because I have to briefly let go of my crutches and balance, which increases the likelihood of a fall.
-It gives me even more anxiety when I am holding a liquid because things can spill while doing that transfer and cause me to fall.
+One of my biggest pet peeves is when people see me carrying a cup of water and try to take it from me because they think they are being helpful.
+You are actually making my life harder when you take things that I am holding from me and are increasing the likelihood of me falling.
 I wish people would ask me if I want assistance before I start doing a difficult task, because once I am doing it, it’s too late, and you might as well let me do it myself.
 People often think that taking things out of my hand is more helpful, but it can be less helpful.

 I can probably do more than you think- There are some tasks that my disability prevents me from doing well, but I probably can do more than people give me credit for, because I can do tasks that people think I can’t.
-When you have a physical disability, sometimes it’s easier to hire people to do things for you, but it can be expensive to do that, and not always necessary because you don’t give up when something is hard and find another way to complete that task.
-People with physical disabilities always find ways to do difficult tasks, and a lot of the time, it is assumed we can’t do a task because people without disabilities do not know how to modify that task or aren’t familiar with all the accessible appliances that exist.
-People with physical disabilities aren’t always completely dependent on other people, and a lot of the time, we can do more tasks than people think.
+When you have a physical disability, sometimes it’s easier to hire people to do things for you, but it can be expensive to do that, and not always necessary because you stop doing the laundry even though it’s hard and you find a different way to do it.
+People with physical disabilities always find ways to do difficult tasks because it’s our only choice for getting that thing done.
+People with physical disabilities aren’t always completely dependent on other people, and a lot of the time, we can do more tasks than people think we can.

-Holding on to me increases the risk of fall- When people see me do things I sometimes unintentionally make people nervous because I am unstable and often it looks like I am going to fall but I am not.
-People sometimes will walk really close to me or try to hold on to me because they think they are helping when in reality you are doing quite the opposite.
-As a disabled person I need space to be able to do things and you are not helping by holding out your hand to help me walk but are actually doing the opposite and increasing my fall risk.
-I need space to do things and the best way to help me prevent a fall is to not walk two inches behind me and give me enough space because inaccessibility is what causes falls.
+Holding on to me increases the risk of fall- When people see me do things, I sometimes unintentionally make people nervous because I am unstable, and often it looks like I am going to fall, but I am not.
+People sometimes will walk really close to me or try to hold on to me because they think they are helping, when in reality you are doing quite the opposite.
+As a disabled person, I need space to be able to do things and you are not helping by putting your hand on my shoulder but are actually doing the opposite and increasing my fall risk.
+I need space to do things, and the best way to help me prevent a fall is to not walk two inches behind me and give me enough space, because inaccessibility is what causes falls.

-Life is hard with a physical disability because we live in an inaccessible world, but disabled people are capable of more things than non-disabled people give up credit for.
-Some disabled with physical disabilities are completely dependent on others but most people with physical disabilities are capable of doing tasks people think we shouldn’t be doing.
-I sometimes have to do tasks in a slightly different way than non-disabled people but having a physical disability does not mean I am less capable, and it only means that sometimes I require a little more assistance but that is okay.
-We all need a little help sometimes and that is okay, but you should never assume a disabled person can’t do anything because our disabilities only limit some tasks not all of them.
-There are times I want to do things for myself, and you should let me even though it’s hard because there is nothing more satisfying than the feeling of success after I have learned how to do a difficult task.
+Life is hard with a physical disability because we live in an inaccessible world, but disabled people are capable of more things than non-disabled people give us credit for.
+Some disabled with physical disabilities are completely dependent on others, but most people with physical disabilities are capable of doing tasks people think we shouldn’t be doing.
+I sometimes have to do tasks in a slightly different way than non-disabled people, but having a physical disability does not mean I am less capable, and it only means that sometimes I require a little more assistance, but that is okay.
+We all need a little help sometimes, and that is okay, but you should never assume a disabled person can’t do anything because our disabilities only limit some tasks, not all of them.
+There are times I want to do things for myself, and you should let me, even though it’s hard, because there is nothing more satisfying than when I figure out a way to do a difficult task without needing to ask for help.
 What do you wish non-disabled people understood about physical disabilities?
 If you liked this post, please leave a comment below and share it with your friends.

 Leave a comment